Got just one day in Mumbai? All the fancy indulgences – food, cocktails, bars and seaside spots – that await you over 24 hours in Mumbai.

-Back when I was a Delhi-dweller, I always felt a tad bit jealous of the way people in Bombay talked about the city; the je ne sais quoi, the laid back attitude, the cosmopolitan food.
+Back when I was a Delhi-dweller, I always felt a tad bit jealous of the way people in Bombay talked about the city.
+The je ne sais quoi, the laid back attitude, the cosmopolitan food.
 Every time an opportunity took me to Bombay, I indulged in the city.
-I talked to street vendors peddling their wares, to baristas in coffee shops, to the cabbies I rode with, and every time, the chalta hai way of life in the “city of dreams” shone through.
+I talked to street vendors peddling their wares, baristas in coffee shops, the cabbies I rode with, and every time, the chalta hai way of life in the “city of dreams” shone through.

 WHERE TO STAY

-- Indigo Deli, Andheri.
-A cosy cafe with a sumptuous breakfast to shake off those early morning blues.
-Try their all day eggy breakfast or the artisan sandwiches for a hearty start to the day.
+Indigo Deli is a cosy cafe with a sumptuous breakfast to shake off those early morning blues.
+Try their artisan sandwiches for a hearty start to the day.

-- Silver Beach Cafe, Juhu.
-A chic cafe with a wine cellar, wooden flooring, glass panels, and an open kitchen, Silver Beach Cafe sits cosily in a neighborhood that makes you reminisce about Capri in Italy!
+A chic space with a wine cellar, wooden flooring, glass panels, and an open kitchen, Silver Beach Cafe sits cosily in a neighborhood that makes you reminisce about Capri in Italy!
 I hear their focaccia sandwiches and ratatouille risotto are to die for.

-- Global Fusion, Bandra.
-A massive buffet of all oriental cuisines – Singaporean, Thai, Malaysian, Indian Chinese, Japanese, you name it.
+Global Fusion massive buffet of all oriental cuisines – Singaporean, Thai, Malaysian, Indian Chinese, Japanese, you name it.
 What better way to unwind over a slow lunch, or while away a lazy Sunday?

 JUST TO CHILL BY THE SEA